-The demand forecasts will be taken from the latest Generation Capacity Statement.
+The demand forecasts are taken from the latest Generation Capacity Statement.
 The Generation Capacity Statement sets out a range of demand forecasts for future years.

-The Capacity Requirement and De-rating Factor methodology and the Locational Capacity Constraints methodology will both use the same demand forecasts.
+The Capacity Requirement and De-rating Factor methodology and the Locational Capacity Constraints methodology both use the same demand forecasts.
 Both methodologies make use of the range of demand levels between the low and the high forecasts.

 For the first auction, demand forecasts from the Generation Capacity Statement 2017-2026 will be used in both methodologies.
-The low and high forecasts for Total Energy Requirement (TER) and TER peak are given in Table 1.
+The Capacity Requirement for the first auction will be based on the demand forecast for the 2021/22 Capacity Year.